yyzx117/azure-webpage/README.md

 - javascript
 products:
 - azure
+- Jenkins
-- azure-app-service
+- Sonarqube
-description: "This sample demonstrates a tiny Hello World Node.js app for Azure App Service."
+description: "This sample displays a tiny Hello World Node.js app based on the Azure and Jenkins Service with Sonarqube scanner."
 ---

 # Node.js Hello World